BC-BKL--WNBA Playoff Capsules

-NEW YORK — A look at the two first-round games in the WNBA playoffs:
+NEW YORK — A look at the second round of the WNBA playoffs.

 Season Series: Mercury, 2-1.